Skip to navigation, or go to main content.

 * The cruise price noted above covers only the four land excursions during the cruise plus the leaders’ time on-board ship.
 It does not include your berth on the ship, which must be booked directly with Princess Cruises.
 Details on booking space with both WINGS and Princess Cruises can be found here.

-Maximum group size 14 plus leaders (second leader joins after 10 pax).
+Maximum group size 14 plus leaders.

 Share on Facebook